jmvincent37/Python-Challenge/README.md

 # Python-Challenge
 I was struggling to create the code.
 I used open source code as a baseline and modified the code in an attempt to make it my own.
 I also used Stack Overflow to help me with various errors.

+Please refer to my .py files for details and code comments.